haggismcbean/pangea-api/backlog.md

 So I guess I really just need

-Buildings
- - which are just fancy zones that take recipes
- - and then locks would be cool? but later, once metal is cool

-Terraforming
- - ditches and walls.

 1. Finish all the basic labours
-    - food
     - building and terraforming
 2. Implement some reasons for the things
     - death from exposure and animals